Steve Peaple and Alex Moody (VersoView) had a great video interview with Blockchain Brad lately. We made a transcript out of this. Enjoy reading!

 So we’re talking that to several universities, we’re very close to onboarding a few universities to sort of experiment and find the integrations on how this is going to impact education.

-— That would relate to your dev pools as well, obviously, because there’s allocated resources for that.
+b — That would relate to your dev pools as well, obviously, because there’s allocated resources for that.

-— In fact, we’re in late-stage talks with one university that is going to be not just an MOU for use of the platform, it’s going to be a partnership where the students participate in the platform’s development as a learning tool in vice versa so it’s a synergistic partnership as well
+a — In fact, we’re in late-stage talks with one university that is going to be not just an MOU for use of the platform, it’s going to be a partnership where the students participate in the platform’s development as a learning tool in vice versa so it’s a synergistic partnership as well

 b — That’s exciting, and I have to say I expected something like that because I know Tommo, and he certainly has a very strong focus on making sure education, especially at tertiary levels, is important in his experience as well, so it’s exciting to hear that iteration or the iterating the tinkering with the tech and the technology and the potential is on your roadmap.